RezaJF/PolyElastic-cPRS/README.md

 This repository contains scripts for generating composite PRS scores for ageing-associated disorders.
 PolyElastic-cPRS runs as a command-line program and requires imputed genomes according to the hg19 genome assembly.

 ## NOTE

+Accompanying summary statistic data is not included in this repository.
+Please contact directly for GWAS summary statistics.

 Successful implementation of the pipeline requires the following dependencies:

 ## Prerequisite